-A. Planning using Probabilistic Roadmaps
+3.1 Planning using Probabilistic Roadmaps

-To plan trajectories for our manipulation robot, we use the probabilistic roadmap framework [11].
-The key idea of methods belonging to this class of planning algorithms is to represent a set of collision-free configurations of the robot that are considered during planning by sampled configurations.
-These configurations form the nodes in a graph, which is often called roadmap.
-In addition to the sampling, edges between nearby nodes are constructed.
-These edges model possible trajectories for the robot to move from one configuration to another.
-To plan a real trajectory of a robot given such a roadmap, one typically connects the current configuration of the robot as well as the target configuration with the graph.
-Most motion planning systems assign costs to the edges that correspond to their distance in configuration or works space or to the time needed to move the robot from one configuration to another.
-Then, this graph allows for applying graph search techniques such as $A^$ or Dijkstra's algorithm to search for the optimal path between a given start and goal point in the roadmap.
+To plan trajectories for our manipulation robot, we use the probabilistic roadmap framework (Kavraki et al. 1996).
+The key idea is to represent the collision-free configuration space of the robot by a set of samples that form the nodes of a graph.
+Edges in this graph model feasible trajectories between neighboring configurations.
+Such a roadmap can be precomputed given a model of the environment.
+To actually plan a trajectory for the robot, one connects the current robot configuration as well as the target configuration to the graph.
+Most motion planning systems assign costs to the edges that correspond to their distance in configuration or work space.
+Then, this graph allows for applying graph search techniques such as $A^$ or Dijkstra's algorithm to search for the roadmap.